 “…the people that gave rise to and practiced ancient democracy left us almost nothing but criticism of this form of regime.
 And what is more, the actual history of Athens in the period of its democratic government is marked by numerous failures, mistakes, and misdeeds that would seem to discredit this ubiquitous modern idea that democracy leads to good government.”

 But a critical thing to note here is that philosophers rarely think of these regimes as discrete ideas.
 They are viewed as progressions on one another, meaning each leads to the next.
 Karl Marx, for example, didn’t believe socialism was simply a beneficial system: he believed it would come from an inevitable fall of capitalism.
 He argued that the only reason people would support socialism was that capitalism had failed them.
 You couldn’t just jump to socialism (as some countries have tried): it had to progress.
 Likewise, Plato didn’t simply believe democracy was second worst only to tyranny: he believed democracy would lead to tyranny.
-He argues this through ochlocracy, or mob rule.
+He argues this through the idea of ochlocracy, or mob rule.
 This occurs when significant power is vested in all citizens, giving them the ability to run, and eventually ruin a nation.
 Again, in his work The Republic, Plato writes, “Democracy, which is a charming form of government, full of variety and disorder, dispenses a sort of equality to equals and unequaled alike.”
-Mob rule has spurred heinous events throughout history, including, but certainly not limited to, the dislocation and systematic killings of Native Americans, the Salem Witch Trials, and the racist mob lynchings and farce prosecutions of the 20th century, that still happens today.
+Mob rule has spurred heinous events throughout history, including, but certainly not limited to, the dislocation and systematic killings of Native Americans, the Salem Witch Trials, and the racist mob lynchings and farce prosecutions of the 20th century that still happen today.

 If the point has not yet been portrayed, Plato simply did not believe the average citizen should be judge, jury, and executioner.
 He believed in an aristocracy, or a government run by a high class, but not the high class we think of today.
 Instead of privileged white billionaires, he argued for a state run by the intelligent class (he describes them as “philosopher-kings”).
-While I won’t yet advocate for an aristocracy, I do plan to expound on why the average American should not be forced into deciding our country’s fate.
+While I won’t advocate for an aristocracy, I do plan to expound on why the average American should not be forced into deciding our country’s fate.

 The first reason is that low-informed voters are reckless voters.
 Because they don’t understand the policies for which candidates support, they base their decisions on other arbitrary factors, including candidate attractiveness (Riggle, et. al), using candidate race and gender to support the voter’s personal biases (McDermott), or the widespread issue of knowing absolutely nothing about any candidate, so simply voting for the name atop the ballot (Brockington).